 For its part, the government has warned of the need to protect the country against Tunisians returning from conflict zones such as Syria, but it has not yet offered many new ideas about how.
 Even worse, it has been worryingly heavy-handed in its response—enacting a state of emergency, mandating curfews, and delegating more power to security forces.

-Part of the problem is that Tunisia is in the Nidaa Tounes—effectively a loose coalition of secular groups, the business community, and some former figures of the Ben Ali regime—is currently split between the right, led by President Beji Caid Essebsi’s son, Hafedh Caid Essebsi, and the left, led by Mohsen Marzouk, a former human-rights activist and the party’s secretary-general.
+Part of the problem is that Tunisia is in the middle of a political crisis.
+Nidaa Tounes—effectively a loose coalition of secular groups, the business community, and some former figures of the Ben Ali regime—is currently split between the right, led by President Beji Caid Essebsi’s son, Hafedh Caid Essebsi, and the left, led by Mohsen Marzouk, a former human-rights activist and the party’s secretary-general.
 The party’s fissures, which had been quietly developing since Nidaa Tounes’ electoral victories in last year’s parliamentary and presidential elections, became an open conflict at a party conference in early November.
 Its lack of a clear ideological platform made internal tensions almost inevitable.
 Although there are ideological fault lines that divide the two groups, the division stems in part from more mundane issues concerning party control and government positions.

 The faction led by Hafedh Caid Essebsi is largely composed of figures from Tunisia’s ruling party during the Ben Ali era, the Democratic Constitutional Rally.
 Marzouk and his associates have accused this faction of promoting an antidemocratic agenda, which would potentially put the party over the state and undermine Tunisia’s postrevolutionary political order.
 They argue that Hafedh Caid Essebsi is seeking to gain a more prominent role in the party, and they worry about the revival of clan politics.